smkent/extbackup/README.md

 External backup disk creation

-This is [smkent][smkent]'s personal backup creation utility.
+This is [smkent][smkent]'s personal Linux system backup creation utility.
 It is published for illustrative purposes only.
 I am not responsible for any damage or data loss.

 ---